pantelis/data-mining/_sources/aiml-common/lectures/pgm/bayesian-inference/_index.md

 *Simplest possible PGM example*

 We introduce now a graphical notation where we shade, nodes that we consider observed.
 Let us know assume that we observe $y$ as shown in (b).
-We can view the marginal $p(\bm x)$  as a prior over $x$ and and we can _infer_ the posterior distribution using the Bayes rule
+We can view the marginal $p(\mathbf x)$  as a prior over $x$ and and we can _infer_ the posterior distribution using the Bayes rule

 $$p(x|y) = \frac{p(y|x)p(x)}{p(y)}$$